|

 brand 12AT7.
 There is nothing "Mullard" or "Genalex" about them,

-in Great Britain.
+except the names.
+Mullard stopped making vacuum tubes in 1982.
 These are both made in the same factory in Saratov,

 Russia. |